cirrahn/spotify-album-releases/README.md

+# Spotify Release Radar: Albums

+This script finds any album releases in your Spotify "Release Radar" and adds them, in full, to a "Release Radar (Albums)" playlist.

+Note that re-running the script will any previously-created playlists.

+## Installation/Usage

 1) `npm i`
 2) Go to [Spotify's developer dashboard](https://developer.spotify.com/dashboard/applications) and register an application.
 Set the callback URL as `http://localhost:6660/api/provide-token`
 3) `cp credentials.sample.json credentials.json` and edit to include your client ID/secret generated in (2)